A decision block that start an app activity.

 - Timeout — time until the notification/dialog is automatically canceled, default is no timeout.

 - Notification channel — UUID of notification channel used for shown notification, default is the flow default or Flow.

 - Show window — whether to show the dialog window directly without having to tap the notification.
-Only works when no other window is showing.

 - Result URI — variable to assign the resulting URI.